 The Federal Energy Management Program (FEMP) provides acquisition guidance for displays and monitors, a product category covered by ENERGY STAR efficiency requirements.
 Federal laws and requirements mandate that agencies purchase ENERGY STAR-qualified products or FEMP-designated products in all product categories covered by these programs and in any acquisition actions that are not specifically exempted by law.

 FEMP's acquisition guidance and associated ENERGY STAR efficiency requirements for displays and monitors are technology neutral, meaning that one technology is not favored over another.
-However, ENERGY STAR's product specification requirements are limited to computer monitors and signage displays.
+However, ENERGY STAR's product specification requirements are limited to computer monitors, signage displays, and tiled display systems.
 Products covered by other ENERGY STAR program requirements (e.g., televisions) are excluded.

 Find Product Efficiency Requirements

 Screen savers do not save energy.
 To save energy, enable your monitor's power management feature and turn the display completely off at night.